35 Thornwood Drive, 140P

 My current professional agenda is dedicated to research, outreach, advising, and adminstration.
 My research revolves around young adult social and emotional health with a focus on connectedness, self-injury and suicide prevention, sexual violence prevention and intervention development.
 I am also pursuing a new emphasis on sexual health and development in the digital age and the interaction between social media and wellbeing.
 I also regularly provide training and talks to youth serving professionals in and outside of university settings on issues germane to college mental health and young adult development.

-In addition, my students and I created another website, one intended to encompass a greater array of the ativities we undertake, called the Youth Risk and Opportunity Lab: https://www.yrocornell.com/.
-This will be where we share information realted to activites not directly germane to self-injury and recovery.
+In addition, my students and I created another website, one intended to encompass a greater array of the activities we undertake, called the Youth Risk and Opportunity Lab: https://www.yrocornell.com/.
+This will be where we share information related to activities not directly germane to self-injury and recovery.

-Teaching: I teach a course for HD graduate students and CIPA masters students (PADM 5380 & HD 6580) that typically enrolls anywhere from 12 - 35 students.
+Teaching: I teach a course for HD graduate students and CIPA masters students (PADM 5380 & HD 6580) that typically enrolls anywhere from 12 - 40 students.
 This course typically runs in the spring.
+Beginning in summer of 2019, I wil teach a course on the intersection of adolescent development and wellbing and social media.
 I also annually advise 8-10 students through my research lab and co-run a lab with Natalie Bazarova with a rotating set of 4 -6 graduate students from Communications and Computer Science.
 I supervise another 3-4 in independent studies or honors theses per year.
 I am currently an ad hoc member of 3 graduate committees.
 I enjoy interacting with students and view their involvement in lab settings as a tremendous asset since the vast majority of them are motivated, highly talented, and capable of significant focus when engaged.